 “How to Be a Human Being,” the sophomore album of English indie rock band Glass Animals, is perhaps best described by a line in the album’s third track, “Season 2 Episode 3”: “Sometimes it makes me laugh, sometimes it makes me sad.”
-Frontman Dave Bayley has managed to compile snippets of stories he heard from strangers on tour into a concept album replete with engaging narratives.
-Each track is told from the perspective of a unique narrator, with the tracks finding cohesion in thematic undercurrents, earnest writing and exquisite scoring throughout.
+Over the course of the past year and a half on tour, band frontman and album producer Dave Bayley has compiled snippets of stories he heard from strangers on tour into a concept album replete with engaging narratives.
+Each track is told from the perspective of a unique narrator, with the songs finding cohesion in thematic undercurrents, earnest writing and exquisite scoring throughout.

 Take the album’s opening track and first single, “Life Itself,” for example.
 Opening with the lush jungle percussion characteristic of “Zaba,” the track evolves into a boisterous, banging tune about a reclusive loner with shaky bravado.
 Likewise, the slickly produced “Cane Shuga” demonstrates the band’s continued hip-hop influences with clever use of auto-tune and a captivating beat.

 Sonically, the album highlights the individual skill of each band member.
 The instrumentals are beautifully layered in a bizarre, sometimes jarring mix of sounds and textures, simultaneously symphonic and cacophonic.
 Bayley found inspiration in the outside world: using old bins and scrap metal to create the atmospheric hubbub and clamor of a typical city street corner in “Pork Soda,” sampling retro video game sounds reminiscent of Super Mario Bros and PacMan in “Season 2 Episode 3,” and most uniquely, using a sample of an owl’s hoots to create the synth sounds in “Youth.”

-The band did not shy away from sampling retro hits either, using the flute trill from the Carpenters’ “Mr. Guder” to devastating effect in “Mama’s Gun.”
+The band does not shy away from sampling retro hits either, using the flute trill from the Carpenters’ “Mr. Guder” to devastating effect in “Mama’s Gun.”
 The song’s narrator, plagued with hallucinations, awakens from a blackout where she may have murdered her husband.
 The flute line gives the track an additional patina of tragedy over hauntingly distorted instrumentals, recalling the short life of Karen Carpenter.

-Not all the songs have as dark of a narrative.
+Not all the songs have as dark a narrative.
 At times, Bayley’s visually descriptive, non sequitur-filled lyrics are playfully bizarre.
 “Season 2 Episode 3” is a song about an underachieving, cartoon-watching stoner whose girlfriend “eats mayonnaise from a jar while she’s gettin’ blazed.”
 Spoken word interlude “[Premade Sandwiches]” is a tongue-in-cheek indictment of our consumerist society, with people standing in line for goods ranging from “weed that’s green tea” to “non-GMO locally sourced quinoa and chia seeds” to “whatever the McF— they might want.”

-While the album benefits from such stark highs and lows, “How to Be a Human Being” inhabits the sweet spot between tragedy and comedy, joy and heartbreak.
+While the album benefits from such stark highs and lows, “How to Be a Human Being,” as a whole, inhabits the sweet spot between tragedy and comedy, joy and heartbreak.
 Glass Animals’ incredible lyricism and nuanced writing is on display in “Youth” with themes of misplaced love and false romance, bolstered by the imagery of “dead flowers in the sand” and the lyric “true romantic” juxtaposed with “free-falling love addict” a line later.